History of Carlos Boozer in Timeline

 Carlos Boozer

 Carlos Boozer is a retired American professional basketball player.
-A two-time NBA All-Star, he played for the Cleveland Cavaliers, Utah Jazz, Chicago Bulls, and Los Angeles Lakers, and finished his career with the Guangdong Southern Tigers.
-Boozer also represented Team USA, winning a bronze medal at the 2004 Summer Olympics and a gold medal at the 2008 Summer Olympics.
-He was known for his rebounding, scoring ability, and physical style of play.
+He was a two-time NBA All-Star who played for the Cleveland Cavaliers, Utah Jazz, Chicago Bulls, and Los Angeles Lakers in the NBA, with a final season in China.
+Boozer also represented the United States in international competition, winning a bronze medal at the 2004 Summer Olympics and a gold medal at the 2008 Summer Olympics.

 November 20, 1981: Carlos Boozer Born

 On November 20, 1981, Carlos Austin Boozer Jr. was born.
-He later became a professional basketball player, playing for multiple NBA teams and winning Olympic medals with Team USA.
+He later became a professional basketball player and NBA All-Star.

 Others born on this day/year